Quincy Mine Hoist Association Buys Back Property

 Since then, donations from an alumnus of Michigan Tech, and others enabled the University to build an attractive new mineral museum opposite the Advanced Technology Development Complex on Sharon Avenue in Houghton.

-Since the mineral museum has a comfortable new home and the use of the Quincy Hill property falls more naturally in line with the mission of the Quincy Mine Hoist Association, Michigan Tech’s Board of Control has voted to sell that property back to the QMHA.
+Since the mineral museum has a comfortable new home and the use of the Quincy Hill property falls more naturally in line with the mission of the Quincy Mine Hoist Association, Michigan Tech’s Board of Trustees has voted to sell that property back to the QMHA.
 The association board has voted unanimously to buy it back for $1.00 (one dollar) .